F1248/Genius/README.md

 3. Move `Genius.app` into `/Applications`.
 4. Double-click the app.

-On macOS Sequoia 15 and newer:
+On macOS Sequoia 15 or later:

 5. Click `Done`.
 6. Open [`Privacy & Security` in System Settings, scroll down to the message `“Genius.app” was blocked to protect your Mac.`](https://f1248.github.io/r?d=x-apple.systempreferences:com.apple.settings.PrivacySecurity.extension?Security) and click `Open Anyway`.
 7. Click `Open Anyway` again.
 8. Authenticate yourself.

-On macOS Sonoma 14 and older:
+On macOS Sonoma 14 or earlier:

 5. Click `Cancel`.
 6. Right-click the app and choose `Open`.